dmurdoch/parseLatex/cran-comments.md

-## parseLatex 0.3.0
+## parseLatex 0.4.1

-* This submission was requested by CRAN to deal with new compiler warnings on the use of `NORET`.
-Coincidentally, that attribute had already been removed when the `recover` argument was added.
-* The submission also includes several improvements and bug fixes.

-## R CMD check results

-0 errors | 0 warnings | 0 notes
+* This revision adds a number of functions in support of reading and editing tables.
+* It also includes a few bug fixes, and updates to the DESCRIPTION file to declare version dependencies for
+R and Bison.